matssom/matssom/README.md

 * Teacher assistent at OsloMet in the class **Inclusive web-design and development**
 * Diving deep into web-components
 * Tinkering around with algorithems and datastructures in Java
-* Learning Spring :leaves: for web
+* Learning Spring :leaves: for backend web-development with java

 **Tools & Languages**